Study Description

 What is CLES?

-The objective of the study is to evaluate the safety and effectiveness of the Centralized Lung Evaluation System (CLES) in enabling evaluation of potential donor lungs not otherwise used for transplant into subjects with end-stage, survival-limiting lung disease in need of transplantation.
+The objective of the study was to evaluate the safety and effectiveness of the Centralized Lung Evaluation System (CLES) in enabling evaluation of potential donor lungs not otherwise used for transplant into subjects with end-stage, survival-limiting lung disease in need of transplantation.